sachinsu/sachinsu.github.io/content/posts/dbre.md

                 * Row based Replication - In row-based replication (also called logical), writes are written to replication logs on the leader as events indicating how individual table rows are changed.
 Columns with new data are indicated, columns with updated information show before/after images, and deletes of rows are indicated as well.
 Replicas use this data to directly modify the row rather than needing to execute the original statement.
                 * Block level Replication - Block-level replication is synchronous and eliminates significant overhead in the replicated write.
 However, you cannot have a running database instance on the secon‐dary node.
 So, when a failover occurs, a database instance must be started.
 If the for‐mer master failed without a clean database shutdown, this instance will need to perform recovery just as if the instance had been restarted on the same node.

+            *  Methods
+                * Single Leader -  (Simplest of replicated environments) All writes go to single leader and are replicated to other nodes.
+Advantages are that there will be no consistency conflicts.
+There are some variations like data getting replicated to only few followers which further replicate to remaining ones.
+By far the most common implementation of replication due to simplicity.

+                * Multiple Leaders - There are 2 approaches,
+                    * There are typically 2 leaders responsible for receiving writes and propagating them to replicas. each leader is located in different data centers/availability zones.
+                    * Any node can take reads or writes at any time.
+                    More complex than Single Leader approach due to need for conflict resolution.

+                    Use cases,
+                    * Availability - In case of failover with Single Leader approach, impact may last from 30 seconds to minutes depending on how the system is designed.
+This is due to replication consistency checks, crash recovery and more such steps.
+This impact could be unacceptable.
+                    * Locality - Application is requirement is such that it needs to cater to users in different regions with separate datacenters.
+This could be to for data protection purposes or to ensure low latency.
+                    * Disaster Recovery -  Highly critical application with need to have multiple data centers to ensure availability.

+                   Conflict resolution appraoches,
+                   * Sharding - distribute range of primary keys across leaders
+                   * Affinity - Specific users (by region, unique ID) are always redirected to specific leader
+                   * Shard by Application layer ie. Application instance is deployed in each datacenter avoid need for active/active cross region replication

+                * Write anywhere- Any node can take read or write requests.
+Attributes typically associated with such systems are,
+                    * Eventual consistency -  there is no guarantee that data is consistent across all nodes at any time, that data will eventually converge.
+                    * Read & Write Quorum - It indicates minimum number of readers or writers necessary to guarantee consistency of data.
+Quorum of 2 in 3 node cluster means one node's failure is tolerated.
+Formula: N is the number of nodes in a cluster.R is the number of read nodes available, and W is the number of write nodes.
+If R + W is greater than N, you have an effective quorum to guarantee at least one good read after a write.
+                    * Sloppy quorums - Indicates situation when nodes are available but unable to meet quorum due to lack of data.
+                    * Anti Entropy - Mechanism to keep data synchronized across nodes even in case of inactivity (i.e. no reads).
+Anti-entropy is critical for datastores that store a lot of cold, or infrequently accessed,data.

+    * Data governance is the management of the availability, integrity, and security of the data that an organization saves and uses.
+Intro‐duction of new data attributes is something that should be considered carefully and documented.
+The use of JSON for data storage allows new data attributes to be introduced too easily and even accidentally.

     * Virtualization
         * Hypervisor - A hypervisor or virtual machine monitor (VMM) can be software, firmware, or hardware.
 The hypervisor creates and runs VMs.
 A computer on which a hypervisor runs one or more VMs is called a host machine, and each VM is called a guest machine.
 The hypervisor presents the guest operating systems with